gradle/gradle/design-docs/conflict-resolution-spec.md

 - A replaces B and ResolvedConfiguration API is still happy
 - A replaces B, only A artifact is included in the ResolvedConfiguration's artifacts

-## Story: component replacement is explicit in the dependency reports

-- a:a:1.0 replaces b:b:1.0, the 'dependencies' report shows "a:a:1.0 -> b:b:1.0"
-- a:a:1.0 replaces b:b:1.0, the 'dependencyInsight' report shows "a:a:1.0 -> b:b:1.0 (a:a replaces b:b)"
-- A replaces B, ResolutionResult object contains correct selection reason for B

 ## Story: component replacement coexists with dependency resolve rules

 ### Test coverage